product-noob/product-noob.github.io/links.md

 -   [Entrackr](https://entrackr.com/)
 -   [The Ken](https://the-ken.com/sea/)

-#### Product Blogs I find interesting
+#### Product Blogs

 -   [Silicon Valley Product Group](http://svpg.com/articles/) - Shares lessons learned and knowledge of product management.
 -   [Mind the Product](http://www.mindtheproduct.com/) - Product Management Blog and events.
--   [Tigerfeathers Substack](https://tigerfeathers.substack.com/) - Really detailed explanation on complex topics ranging from crypto to fintech to India Stack
+-   [Tigerfeathers Substack](https://tigerfeathers.substack.com/) - Detailed explanations on complex topics ranging from crypto to fintech to India Stack
--   [Manas Saloi](https://manassaloi.com/posts/) - He shit posts sometime but most times you get distilled and unfiltered product learnings
+-   [Manas Saloi](https://manassaloi.com/posts/) - Shit posts sometime but mainly you can expect distilled and unfiltered product learnings
 -   [Good Product Manager](https://www.goodproductmanager.com/) - How To Be A Good Product Manager
 -   [15 Things You Should Know About Product Managers](https://medium.com/@johnpcutler/15-things-you-should-know-about-product-managers-f488513d246) - John Cutler
 -   [The Clever PM](http://thecleverpm.com/) - Tips, tricks, and hacks that help you to be a better, more clever Product Manager.